Master’s in Science, Technology, Engineering, and Mathematics Programs (STEM) in Oregon

 Master’s in Science, Technology, Engineering, and Mathematics: Essentials

 Because STEM encompasses a broad range of disciplines, STEM master’s degree programs may have different prerequisites, curricula, and graduation requirements.
 Following are some general guidelines.

-In some cases, enrollment in a MS program does require an undergraduate degree in the same field, but there are exceptions.
-Also, sometimes a college or university might offer a 5-year program that leads to both a bachelor’s and a master’s degree; this is sometimes the case with Mechanical[i] and Chemical Engineering.[ii]
+In many cases, programs require an undergraduate degree in a similar field, but there are exceptions.
+Also, sometimes a college or university might offer a 5-year program that leads to both a bachelor’s and a master’s degree.

 - Construction Management

 - Master’s in Biology

 - Master’s in Biomedical Science

 - Master’s in Chemical Engineering

 - Master’s in Civil Engineering

 - Master’s in Engineering